About Kristian Stoffregen

 Digital transformation is often treated as a one-off project.
 In practice it rarely works that way, especially in organisations with hundreds of disconnected systems and weak data foundations.

-The world is now digital-first, which means organisations need continuous transformation if they want to remain competitive — or even relevant.
+The world is digital-first now.
+That means organisations need continuous transformation to stay competitive, or even relevant.

 Fun facts #